 Data Management in Ecuador & The Galapagos

-Your adventure begins in Ecuador’s Amazon jungle, one of the most accessible and traveler-friendly areas of the upper Amazon basin and the biologically richest area anywhere on earth.
+Your adventure takes you to Ecuador’s Amazon jungle, one of the most accessible and traveler-friendly areas of the upper Amazon basin and the biologically richest area anywhere on earth.
 Discover the unlimited varieties of flora, including many of Ecuador’s 4,500 species of orchids, and many plants with medicinal value.
-Wildlife such as butterflies, bats, monkeys, sloths, parrots, macaws, river dolphins and caimans are all relatively easy to view.
+Wildlife such as butterflies, bats, monkeys, sloths, parrots, macaws and caimans are all relatively easy to view.

 Here are some of the exciting experiences included in the program.